Criminal Law – Involuntary Manslaughter

 Once denoted as Jackson’s personal physician, Dr. Conrad Murray became the chief suspect, to the extent any individual can be accused of an inadvertent killing.
 A trial ensued, involving lasting testimony far too complex and clinical for our purposes here.

-In essence, it was determined that propofol, the major component in Jackson’s death, is meant to be administered only during those surgical procedures where an anesthesiologist is present to monitor the patient’s breathing and pulse rate.
+In essence, it was determined that propofol, the major component in Jackson’s death, is meant to be administered only during those surgical procedures where an anaesthesiologist is present to monitor the patient’s breathing and pulse rate.
 When asked if its prescription as a sleeping medication was “egregious” and “unconscionable”, one physician confirmed that it was.

-In his defense, Murray asserted that he often spent as many as 6 nights a week with Jackson, ensuring the safety of his medication in-take.
+In his defence, Murray asserted that he often spent as many as 6 nights a week with Jackson, ensuring the safety of his medication in-take.
 Jackson often pleaded for propofol as the only means of making him sleep.
 Given his schedule, he insisted, he could only sleep when permitted by time.
 Thus, when he did have a chance at a few hours’ rest, the deepest sleep he could reach proved essential.

 Do you believe Conrad Murray acted irresponsibly